-Neurogenic shock is a type of shock caused by the sudden loss of the autonomic nervous system signals to the smooth muscle in vessel walls.
+Neurogenic shock is a type of shock caused by the sudden cessation of autonomic regulatory signals to the smooth muscle in vessel walls.

-This results in loss of background sympathetic stimulation, which is responsible for maintenence of tone of blood vessels.
-As a result of loss of vascular tone, the vessels suddenly relax resulting in a sudden decrease in peripheral vascular resistance and decreased blood pressure.
+The shock occurs because of the loss of background sympathetic stimulation, which is responsible for maintenance of the tone of blood vessels.
+As a result of the loss of vascular tone, the vessels suddenly relax resulting in a sudden decrease in peripheral vascular resistance and decreased blood pressure.

 Causes of Neurogenic Shock

 Neurogenic shock occurs due to insult/injury to the spinal cord with associated autonomic disturbances.
 The autonomic dysregulation occurs due to a loss of sympathetic tone that cannot oppose a parasympathetic response.